Think about this . . .

 This problem is removed if the company adopts a policy of insisting that all management and supervisory staff are capable of both recruiting (2nd interview) and skills training before they are promoted beyond the supervisory level.
 Thus, the trilogy of basic management skills are established — supervision; recruitment and selection; and training.

 It is useful if the position of department trainer is created within each department, between the position of line staff and supervisor.
 Because the skills required to train are similar to the skills required to supervise, this gives you a chance to establish the likelihood of successful supervisory performance without having to gamble on a promotion.
-Departmental trainers are normally responsible for the development of training manuals, and the performance of both ongoing and ad hoc skills training.
+Departmental trainers are normally responsible for the development of training manuals, and the performance of induction, orientation and skills training.